sivaprasad94/Intelese-task/README.md

 Step.8: Dockerize the model to the port number localhost:5000

-Steps to setup the keras model:
+Steps to setup setup and run the reopository:

 1. Colne the repository